intercom-archive/intercom-ruby-app/README.md

 You can make calls to Intercom APIs using `@intercom_client` in all controllers that inherits from `IntercomApp::AuthenticatedController`.
 This `@intercom_client` variable is instantiated with the token associated to the current session.

+[See intercom-ruby](https://github.com/intercom/intercom-ruby) for more informations about how to use the ruby client to call Intercom API.

 ![](https://github.com/intercom/intercom-ruby-app/raw/master/screenshot.png?raw=true)